theonaunheim/surgeo/docs/source/bisg_by_example.rst

 What this means is simply that in order to obtain our final probability for a given race :math:`i`, we must take the intermediate value for that race and then divide it by the sum of all races.
-For example, to run This calculation for "White" the formula would read:
+This normalizes our probabilities and ensures they will sum to 1.
+For example, to run this calculation for "White" the formula would read:

 :math:`q(\text{white} \mid \text{Garcia},\text{63144}) = \Large \frac{u(\text{white},\text{Garcia},\text{63144})}{u(\text{hispanic},\text{Garcia},\text{63144}) \, + \, u(\text{white},\text{Garcia},\text{63144}) \, + \, u(\text{black},\text{Garcia},\text{63144}) \, + \, u(\text{api},\text{Garcia},\text{63144}) \, + \, u(\text{native},\text{Garcia},\text{63144}) \, + \, u(\text{multi},\text{Garcia},\text{63144})}`